Hopkinsville, Kentucky: Media

 The Kentucky New Era, founded in 1869, is the daily newspaper for the city and surrounding area.

 Hopkinsville is part of the Nashville, Tennessee television designated market area (DMA).
 From 1983 to 2011, the city had its own local news station, WKAG, initially known in the area as TV-43 then as Source 16.

 WHVO radio began broadcasting in Hopkinsville with the call letters WKOA on September 19, 1954, under the license of Pennyrile Broadcasting Company.
 It was a middle-of-the-road (MOR format) in the 1970s, and then a big band/oldies format during the mid-1980s.
 The station's callsigns changed to WYKH on August 1, 1986.
 On December 14, 1987, the station changed its call sign to WQKS.
 WQKS was acquired by the station's current owner, Ham Broadcasting, in October 1995.
 The current WHVO callsigns came on May 16, 2000.

 The Hoptown Chronicle is a "nonprofit, online news outlet that provides public service journalism from the heart of Hopkinsville."

+Arts

+Hopkinsville is home to The Alhambra, a 650-seat theatre established in 1928.
+It opened as a film cinema but had been a performance venue since 1983, when operations were taken over by the Pennyroyal Arts Council.

+Created in 1977, the Pennyroyal Arts Council encourages, develops, and promotes the arts appreciation through education, support, service, and presentation.
+Programming includes the Live at the Alhambra series, public school performances, the Missoula Children's Theatre, and local art exhibits.

+The Hopkinsville Art Guild provides exhibition and educational opportunities for visual arts.

+From the 1930s to the 1960s, Hopkinsville had two stops on the Chitlin' Circuit tour route, The Skylark and The Chesterfield, which featured Black musical performers like Tina Turner, Count Bassie, Chubby Checker, James Brown, Little Richard, and Cab Calloway.